-Despite many technological advances that have revolutionized the construction industry, many estimators are stuck in the past, preparing bids the same way that they’ve been doing it for years: relying on blueprint takeoffs.
-Modern software that is focused specifically on producing accurate takeoff calculations and cost estimates makes the process exponentially more efficient and accurate.
+Despite many technological advances that have revolutionized the construction industry, many estimators are stuck in the past, preparing bids the same way they’ve been doing it for years: relying on blueprint takeoffs.
+Modern software focused specifically on producing accurate takeoff calculations and cost estimates make the process exponentially more efficient and accurate.
 Contractors and engineers who continue to stick to outdated methods waste time and open themselves up for errors.

 The typical process that most contractors and construction engineers use to perform takeoffs is inefficient.
 It requires putting together an Excel sheet and manually measuring areas and dimensions from CAD files or paper blueprints and then entering them correctly into the calculation.
-When things inevitably change in the design of the project, these changes do not automatically follow through to the spreadsheets.
+When things inevitably change in the project’s design, these changes do not automatically follow through to the spreadsheets.
 Checking the calculations can be a tiresome task for senior project managers, whose time could be better spent targeting clients or performing higher-end tasks.